Joal-Fadiouth and Tribal Village Private Trip

 - 9 - 10 Stunden

-The historic town of Joal-Fadiouth is located southeast of Dakar, on the Petite Côte coastline.
-Discover it during our trip, which includes a visit to a traditional Serer tribal village.
+The historic town of Joal-Fadiouth is located to the southeast of Dakar, on the Petite Côte coastline.
+Discover it for yourself when you take our trip during which you'll also visit a traditional Serer tribal village.

 Joal-Fadiouth and Tribal Village Private Trip

-At 9 am, we will collect you from your hotel in Dakar and travel in a 4x4 vehicle to explore Senegal's Petite Côte coastline.
-Our first stop is a tribal village of the Serer people, the third largest ethnic group in Senegal.
+At 9 am, we'll collect you from your hotel in Dakar and hop into a 4x4 vehicle to begin our tour of Senegal's Petite Côte coastline.
+Our first stop is at a tribal village of the Serer people, the third largest ethnic group in the country.

-Next, we will proceed to Joal, a settlement discovered by the Portuguese in the 15th century and the birthplace of Senegal's first president, Leopold Senghor.
-We will visit the fishing port, one of the largest on the Petite Côte coast.
+After visiting the tribal village, our trip continues at Joal, a settlement discovered by the Portuguese in the 15th century and the birth city of Senegal's first president, Leopold Senghor.
+We'll visit the fishing port, one of the largest on the Petite-Côte coast.

-Here, we will visit the cemetery that contains the remains of both Christians and Muslims, and learn about the baobab tree, which serves as a tribute to the deceased.
-Additionally, we will see a traditional church.
+We'll visit the cemetery, which is home to the remains of both Christians and Muslims.
+You'll also learn about the history of the baobab tree, which stands there in homage to the deceased, along with a traditional church.

-Finally, we will return to Joal.
-If desired, you can paddle along the Atlantic waters in a canoe (optional).
-The tour concludes in Dakar, where we will drop you back at your hotel within 9 to 10 hours after the start of the activity.
+Then we return to Joal.
+If you want, you can paddle along the waters of the Atlantic in a canoe (optional).
+Our tour ends in Dakar where we'll drop you back at your hotel between 9 and 10 hours after the activity starts.

 Preise